bcornec/wod-set/profile/ADMIN-GUIDE.md

 221 2.0.0 Bye
 ```

-I﻿n order to retrieve the result of the script, you simply need to run a `tail` command.
+In order to retrieve the result of the script, you simply need to run a `tail` command.

 ```shellsession
 wodadmin@server:~$ tail -100f .mail/from